ripplexrp/ripple-paper-wallet/README.md

 *This tutorial requires a higher level of technical knowledge.*

 1. Get a live linux distro such as TAILS (https://tails.boum.org/download/index.en.html) and burn to disk/usb.
 Verify the TAILS checksum.
-2. Get Ripply coldwallet.html file at https://github.com/ripplyeu/ripply-paper-wallet and put it on a disk/usb.
-Verify the coldwallet.html checksum.
-[Hint: wget https://raw.githubusercontent.com/ripply-eu/ripply-paper-wallet/master/coldwallet-SHA1-....html]
+2. Grab the latest Ripply coldwallet-SHA1-....html release file at https://github.com/ripply-eu/ripply-paper-wallet/releases and put it on a disk/USB.
+Verify the coldwallet-SHA1-....html file checksum.
+[Hint: `wget https://raw.githubusercontent.com/ripply-eu/ripply-paper-wallet/master/coldwallet-SHA1-....html`, `shasum coldwallet-SHA1-....html`]
-3. Unplug the internet and reboot your computer with TAILS disk loaded and log in.
+3. Disconnect from internet and reboot your computer with TAILS disk loaded and log in.
-4. Open coldwallet.html in a web browser.
+4. Open coldwallet html file in a reputable web browser such as Chrome or Firefox.
 5. Print the generated paper wallet.
 If you don't have a printer, store it on a dedicated USB that you will keep offline.
-Don't take photos or other backups.
-6. You can save your ripple address whereever to conveniently monitor the balance on your paper wallet.
+6. You can save your ripple address (NOT the secret key) whereever to conveniently monitor the balance on your paper wallet.
-7. Reboot, now you can send XRP to ripple address of the paper wallet
+7. Reboot, now you can safely send XRP to ripple address of the paper wallet.

 ### How to create a ripple paper wallet online?